-Hitler did not serve the Christian God and Bible-believing Christians of the “Confessing Church” formed the only internal organized opposition to Hitler and Nazism.
+Hitler did not serve the Christian God and the Bible-believing Christians of the “Confessing Church” formed the only internally organized opposition to Hitler and Nazism.

-Before the historical critical movement, Francis Bacon’s scientific method was traditionally applied to the study of the natural world.
-The empirical pursuit of truth in areas such as biology, chemistry, and geology had long been established, but the German intelligentsia thought they could apply the same standards and methods of research to the study of history or sociology.
+Before the historical-critical movement, Francis Bacon’s scientific method was only applied to the study of the physical world.
+The empirical pursuit of truth in areas such as biology, chemistry, and geology had long been an established practice, but the German intelligentsia thought they could apply the same standards and methods of research to the more subjective fields of study such as psychology, history, anthropology, or sociology.
 This was how the term “social sciences” came into being.

 This method of discovering historical truth would even be applied to theology.
-Frederic Schleiermacher and other scholars would now employ “scientific” methods to try to determine the truthfulness of the Bible.
-Instead of believing and trusting in the content of the Bible, the historical critical movement would expose the scriptures to the scrutiny of the new scientific methods.
+Scholars would now begin to employ “scientific” methods to try to determine the truthfulness of the Bible.
+F. C. Bauer (who was influenced by the philosopher Hegel), and Julius Wellhausen (creator of the “documentary hypothesis”), would have an expanding influence throughout Germany.
+(In England and America, initially, there was opposition to its spread.)
+Instead of believing and trusting in the content of the Bible, the historical-critical movement would expose the Scriptures to the scrutiny of the new scientific methods.

-The historicist concept of discovering history “as it really was” would be applied to the biblical text, each verse being tested in a way that only that which could be proven historically would be accepted as the truth.
-No longer was the Bible to be trusted as the truth.
-Instead empirical science was the plumb line of truth that the Bible was to be measured against, so if portions of the biblical text couldn’t be proven through archaeology, or confirmed by other ancient texts, for example, then the authenticity of that portion of the Bible would come into question.
+The historicist concept of discovering history “as it really was” would now be applied to the biblical text, each verse being tested in a way that only that which could be proven would be accepted as the truth.
+No longer was the Bible to be trusted simply because of its sacred nature, instead, empirical evidence was the plumb line that the Bible was to be measured against, so if portions of the biblical text couldn’t be proven through archaeology, or confirmed by other ancient texts, for example, then the authenticity of that portion of the Bible would come into question.

-Alister McGrath, the church historian, explained how this led to the historical critics’ abandonment of the Word as a source of authority:
+Alister McGrath, the Professor of Historical Theology at Oxford University, explained how this led to the historical critics’ abandonment of the Word as a source of authority:

-Because of the popularity of Darwinian evolution, in particular, many Christians felt they had to synthesize the faith with modern knowledge.
-Since traditional biblical doctrines (such as the belief in six days of creation) were outmoded, Christianity could no longer be looked at as a religion of truth; it had to be reinterpreted to become a religion of human experience whose ethical teachings would be used to propel humanity forward towards progress and prosperity.
+Because of the influence of Darwinian evolution, in particular, many Christians felt they had to synthesize their faith with modern knowledge.
+Since traditional biblical doctrines (such as the belief in six days of creation) were supposedly outmoded, Christianity could no longer be looked at as a religion of truth; it had to be reinterpreted to become a religion of human experience whose ethical teachings would be used to propel humanity forward towards progress and prosperity.
+McGrath explained the change:

-Two of the Tubingen theologians who had the most influence were Ludwig Feuerbach and David F. Strauss.
-Strauss argued in his Life of Jesus that the supernatural elements of the Gospel were myths and that Jesus was just a good teacher.
-Feuerbach taught that God is merely an expression of the mind of man.
+Two other German thinkers who had significant influence during this new era of biblical criticism were Ludwig Feuerbach and David F. Strauss.
+Strauss argued in his Life of Jesus Critically Examined that the supernatural elements of the gospel were myths and that Jesus was just a good teacher.
+Feuerbach taught in The Essence of Christianity that God is merely an expression of the mind of man.
 In other words, we created God out of our own desires, wants, dreams, and wishes of what we wanted him to be.

-Basil Malof, an evangelist to Russia at the end of the nineteenth century, met Leo Tolstoy, the author of the great classics, War and Peace, and Anna Karenina, and explained the sad impact that the new German theology had on the great author, who spent his entire adult life struggling with his faith:
+Basil Malof, an evangelist to Russia at the end of the 19th century, met Leo Tolstoy, the author of War and Peace and Anna Karenina, and explained the sad impact that the new German theology had on the great author, who spent his entire life struggling with his faith: